C. P. Radhakrishnan: Early life

 Radhakrishnan was born on 4 May 1957 to C. K. Ponnusamy and K. Janaki in Tiruppur, Tamil Nadu.
 He belongs to the Gounder community.
 He was reportedly named after the then-incumbent first Vice-President of India, Sarvepalli Radhakrishnan and co-incidentally he was elected for a second term just a week after his birth, leading to a belief of some shared destiny.
 He received a Bachelor of Business Administration degree from V. O. Chidambaram College in Thoothukudi.
 Since the age of 16, he has been associated with the Rashtriya Swayamsevak Sangh and the Bharatiya Jana Sangh.

 Political career

-In 1974, Radhakrishnan was elected to the Jan Sangh's state executive committee.
+In 1974, Radhakrishnan was elected to the Bharatiya Jana Sangh's state executive committee.
 He joined the Bharatiya Janata Party (BJP) after it was founded in 1980, and became an aide to Atal Bihari Vajpayee.

 Member of parliament (1998-2004)

 In the 1998 elections, Radhakrishnan was elected to the Lok Sabha, representing Coimbatore.
 The election was held in the aftermath of the 1998 Coimbatore bombings.
 He defeated the Dravida Munnetra Kazhagam (DMK) candidate by a margin of 144,676 votes.
 He was one of three BJP candidates to win in Tamil Nadu as a part of the party's alliance with the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 Representing the BJP, he won the 1999 elections from the same constitutency as a part of the DMK-led alliance.
 He was part of a parliamentary delegation to the United Nations, and addressed the 58th session of the United Nations General Assembly on 20 October 2003.
 He was a member of the parliamentary committee for public sector undertakings from 1998 to 2004 and a member of the parliamentary consultative committee for finance.